Mirantis/bird-containers/README.md

 # kargo-multirack

-This is addon, which can extend k8s env to multirack case (Route Redistribution container will be used).
+This repo contains Ansible Cookbook, for configure existing k8s environment to multirack case.

+Also Route Redistribution container stored here.

+---
 Ansible inventory for kargo should looks like:

 ```